At a Glance

 Below is an alphabetical list of different ways you can collect insights, types of tests, and research methods.
 Most of these methods are covered in the Use Case Overview University training course.
 Additional resources specific to each method are also listed below.

-Benchmarking tests focus on understanding and measuring the baseline experience with your design or service, so that you can compare your future designs against that benchmark.
+Benchmarking tests focus on understanding and measuring the baseline experience with your design or service so that you can compare your future designs against that benchmark.
 Run a benchmark test on your current experiences and the same test when you’ve updated the design or have a competitor you want to compare your design against.
-Use explicit metrics in benchmark tests (such as rating scales or explicit success criteria) to make direct comparisons against the benchmarks.
+Use consistent metrics in benchmark tests (such as rating scales or explicit success criteria) to make direct comparisons against the benchmarks.
 It’s critical that each test within a benchmark study use the same tasks and metrics.
 This helps capture a true measurement of design progress over time.

 Card sort tests help you understand how respondents would group pieces of content and how they would label those groups.
 Run a card sort to discover how people understand and categorize information.
 Doing so will help you reorganize your content.
 The content organization you design after a card sort can be tested via a tree test.